 - Provide an open deep learning system stack for hardware, compilers, and systems researchers alike to incorporate optimizations and co-design techniques.

 - Lower the barrier of entry for machine learning practitioners to experiment with novel network architectures, operators and data representations that require specialized hardware support.

 VTA is a component of TVM which was a research project at the SAMPL group of Paul G. Allen School of Computer Science & Engineering, University of Washington.
-The project is now driven by an open source community involving multiple industry and academic institutions.
-The project adopts Apache-style merit based governace model.
+TVM is now an effort undergoing incubation at The Apache Software Foundation (ASF), driven by an open source community involving multiple industry and academic institutions under the Apache way.